 - Speech-to-Text transcription of the audio

-- Conversion of the resulting timed text file to the WebVTT formal commonly used in VOD streaming.
+- Conversion of the resulting timed text file to the WebVTT format commonly used in VOD streaming.

 - The overall process is a little faster than real time